 We shared this exciting dusty city with 19.5 million of our closest friends.
 Cairo is incredible!

 When we told friends we were spending three weeks visiting five Middle Eastern countries, they thought we were insane.
 Tourism to Egypt hit an all-time high in 2010, but dropped significantly after the 2011 and 2013 revolutions, and has yet to fully recover.
 Egypt is perceived as unstable and dangerous, however the political situation has now stabilized and tourists are flocking back to this historic city.

 Egyptians are extremely welcoming to tourists.
-In fact they were almost grateful we were there and wanted us to spread the word that Cairo was safe and open for business again!
-We felt extremely safe at all times, and it’s very apparent, by the massive security presence and check points at the historical sites, they do not want a problem with Americans on their watch.
-Like any big city you have to be aware of your surroundings at all times, negotiate your taxi price BEFORE getting into the car, and leave the flashy jewelry at home.
+In fact they were grateful we were there and wanted us to spread the word that Cairo was safe and open for business again!
+We felt extremely safe at all times, and it’s very apparent, by the massive security presence and checkpoints at the historical sites – they do not want a problem with Americans on their watch.
+Like any large city you have to be aware of your surroundings at all times, negotiate your taxi price BEFORE getting into the car, and leave the flashy jewelry at home.
 According to Forbes, “Security is number one now in Egypt.
 All tourist sites are fully secured inside and out.”